kaidez/kaidez.com/_posts/2011-02-16-nyc-social-media-week-event-recap-cross-mobile-promotion.md

 </figure>

-The panelists presented lot of data early on in the discussion, most of which wasn’t that surprising.
+The panelists presented lot of data early on in the discussion, most of which wasn't that surprising.
 But they had to present it to get the point across:

  * only 30% of the mobile users have a smartphone…the rest have regular cell phones.
  * 5 trillion texts were sent out in 2010